How COVID-19 May Affect Your Disability Hearing in Michigan

 Just a few people would be in your disability hearing: you, the judge, your lawyer and maybe a witness or two who discuss your impairments and work limitations.

-As Social Security avoids in-person contacts that can spread the virus, the process has switched to the telephone.
+As the Social Security Administration (SSA) avoids in-person contacts that can spread the virus, the process switched to the telephone and then added hearings by video.

 And with the virus disrupting the world, your need to win disability income to maintain your independence and peace is more important than ever.